Tony Christie

 Anthony Fitzgerald (born 25 April 1943), known professionally as Tony Christie, is an English musician and singer.
-He is best known for his recording of "(Is This the Way to) Amarillo", a double UK chart success.
+He found prominence in the early 1970s with successful singles including "Las Vegas", "I Did What I Did for Maria" and "Avenues and Alleyways".
+In 2005, he achieved a UK number 1 album and single after his 1971 hit "(Is This the Way to) Amarillo" was reissued in aid of Comic Relief.